-Using the Locating Pins or Edge Stop Dogs
+Using the Stop Pins

-On the front of the fence are a pair of either locating pins or edge stop dogs, depending on the manufacturing date of the joiner.
+On the front of the fence are 3 pair of stop pins.
 These are used to register the tool against the edge of the workpiece or against a previously machined mortise slot, and provide rapid and precise placement of the tool on the workpiece.